-Little India is among Singapore’s most colourful and tantalizing neighbourhoods; here’s our insider’s guide to all the best restaurants, sites, and hidden shopping spots, mama!
+Little India is among Singapore’s most colourful and tantalising neighbourhoods; here’s our insider’s guide to all the best restaurants, sites, and hidden shopping spots, mama!

 The first thing that strikes you about Little India is the palpable buzz in the air, be it day or night.
 It’s as if the minute you enter Serangoon Road, you are transported to a different land, a uniquely vibrant and colourful neighbourhood — a definitive piece of multi-cultural Singapore.

-Here you will find streets lined with stores selling everything from shiny gold jewelry to glitzy Indian outfits, from steel kitchenware to an awe-inspiring variety of Indian spices and groceries.
+Here you will find streets lined with stores selling everything from shiny gold jewellery to glitzy Indian outfits, from steel kitchenware to an awe-inspiring variety of Indian spices and groceries.
 Vendors selling carts of fruit, vegetables and garlands of marigolds and fragrant jasmine sit in the vicinity of Hindu temples with their bright carvings of deities looking down at you.
 Little India is a delicious slice of the real thing, replicating the same feast for the senses that draws tens of thousands to India year after year.

 Read More: Top 10 Indian Restaurants in Singapore

 When to go: To really experience Little India, you might need more than one visit.
 While there is enough to see and do there on a regular day, the neighbourhood is at its vibrant best during the festivals of Deepavali (Indian festival of lights celebrated in late October or early November) and Pongal (South Indian harvest festival celebrated in mid January).
 A visit in the weeks leading up to Deepavali will have you milling with the throngs of Singaporean Indians and Indian expats alike who are busy finishing their festival shopping.
 A word of caution, though: it does get very crowded during that period and it can be overwhelming even to habitual visitors.
 Luckily, this is a neighbourhood that is equally fun to explore all year round.